Factbox-COVID-19 and the U.S. courts: challenges to Biden vaccine rules

 This requirement would apply to over 17 million healthcare workers, who would have to get an initial shot by Dec.
 6 and a second dose by Jan.
 4. Rulings in late November by federal judges in Louisiana and St. Louis blocked the requirement nationwide.

-The government said in court filings that it may ask a federal appeals court to revive the CMS mandate.
+The government has asked a federal appeals court to revive the mandate.

 CONTRACTOR MANDATE